The API Interviews – The Challenges of Working with APIs

 If you were to rank APIs by usability, easy to work with at one end and difficult at the other, what characteristics would you find at either end of the spectrum?

-Easy APIs are ones that are a consistent structure of endpoints and data structure across the board.
-Clear and concise documentation makes the world of difference.
-If that includes an interactive format that lets you make real calls even better!
-OpenAPI standard is a plus too, the standardised formatting makes it easy for multiple developers to interpret the API.
+Let’s start with the easy APIs.
+They typically have a consistent structure of endpoints and data across the board.
+They have clear and concise documentation that makes a world of difference for developers.
+Especially, if the documentation includes an interactive format that lets you make real calls even better.
+As well as, if they have used the OpenAPI standard.
+The standardised formatting makes it easy for multiple developers to interpret the API.

-Difficult APIs are inconsistent. i.e. Form post to submit data, the response is JSON or just a string dependent on the endpoint called.
-Data structure and field names not following a convention.
-Documentation is very limited, not showing real headers, data requests, and responses or structures of entities.
+Difficult APIs on the other hand, are inconsistent, for instance, the information they provide is lacking from post to submit data, the response is JSON or just a string dependent on the endpoint called.
+As well this they use an unconventional data structure and field names.
+Finally, their documentation is very limited, not showing real headers, data requests, and responses or structures of entities.

 Can you tell us about an instance where you’ve had to create custom functionality that the API doesn’t naturally support?

-Usually, custom functionality will be needed to obfuscate the complexity of the UI if there is any bespoke authentication.
+A common API challenge is that they don’t naturally support certain functionality.
+This means a developer will need to create custom functionality and it’ll need to obfuscate the complexity of the UI if there is any bespoke authentication.
 For example, if oAuth2 is used then it needs to call a login endpoint and include header information in subsequent API calls.

-While creating connectors in Cyclr, we often have to manipulate and normalise data.
+While creating connectors in Cyclr, our developers often have to manipulate and normalise data.
 This makes it more user-friendly.
-As well as allows the third-party application to “play well” with other applications in an integration workflow.
+As well as allows the third-party applications to “play well” with other apps in an integration workflow.

-This can become quite a task where no standard submission of data is defined.
-This is common with APIs that were built with an internal use initially and later built out with more customer-focused uses.
+This can become quite a task where no standard submission of data is defined which is common with APIs that were built with an internal use initially and later built out with more customer-focused uses.
 The process can leave the API in a bit of a messy structure.
-Luckily we are able to correct much of this during the API connector curation process.
+However, our developers are able to correct much of this during the API connector curation process.

 Another common custom function is the ability to filter out records based on a time range.
 This allows us to fetch only the latest records.
 Rather than collecting the whole data set.
 We use this “Get New…” function on many of our connectors, which in most cases is a custom function in Cyclr rather than something built into the API.